DevExpress-Examples/asp-net-web-forms-grid-display-popup-when-user-clicks-cell-link/Readme.md

 ![A popup is displayed by clicking the grid column link](images/grid-with-popup-on-link-click.png)

-Call the client-side [SetContentUrl](https://docs.devexpress.com/AspNet/js-ASPxClientPopupControlBase.SetContentUrl(url)) method to embed a web page to be displayed to the popup.
+Call the client-side [SetContentUrl](https://docs.devexpress.com/AspNet/js-ASPxClientPopupControlBase.SetContentUrl(url)) method to embed a web page to be displayed in the popup.

 ```aspx
 function ShowDetailPopup(customerID) {